David Bowie tunes

 The following year, we see the release of the famous The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 Based on Jimi Hendrix’s life, it contained legendary tunes Starman and Ziggy Stardust.
 This was a career-defining album that made David Bowie a worldwide superstar.

-In 1974 David Bowie keeps releasing albums, and now we get one memorable tune in Rebel, Rebel on the album Diamond Dogs.
+In 1974 David Bowie kept releasing albums, and now we get one memorable tune in Rebel, Rebel on the album Diamond Dogs.
+The same year he released a live album with a cover of Knock On Wood (Eddie Floyd).

-Another year and another David Bowie album arrive, this time it’s Young Americans and the lead single is another hit.
+Another year and another David Bowie album arrives, this time it’s Young Americans and the lead single is another hit.
 Also on this album, we get a Beatles cover of Across The Universe.

 1978 and a new release with a new hit in the lead single Heroes.
-In 1979 he release Lodger which comes with no hits.
-In 1980 Scary Monsters (and Super Creeps) has one great tune in Ashes To Ashes.
+In 1979 he released Lodger which comes with no hits.
+In 1980 Scary Monsters (and Super Creeps) had one great tune in Ashes To Ashes.

 However, outside of his studio albums, he had great success in 1985 with Mick Jagger singing the old Motown hit Dancing In The Street.
 In 1986, Absolute Beginners was a single that did well, it was featured on a film soundtrack.